 Milk storage issues

 As we’ve already discussed expressing can increase your milk supply.
-For some women it can put it into overdrive.
-If you have too much milk it can lead to problem such as blocked such or mastitis.
+For some women, it can put it into overdrive.
+If you have too much milk, it can lead to problems such as blocked ducts or mastitis.
 If you still need to pump we suggest building a slow supply by pumping for short periods after a morning feed.

 10 Top Rated Breast Pump Brands